Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 All about developing layers that:
 * are expressive
 * are invertible
-* have chea to compute jacobian determinants.
+* are cheap to compute their jacobian determinants.

 Main categories of flows are:
 * Det. identities